 Walking between two continents

-We parked our car at the P1 Parking Lot and after enjoying the view of the valley from the platform, we began our descent through the gorge.
+We parked our car at the P1 Parking Lot and after enjoying the view of teh valley from the viewing platform, we began our descent through the gorge.
+As we were walking down, the North Americcan tectonic plate was to our left and the Eurasian tectonic plate to our right.
+We were walking between continents!

-Lögberg, the site of the world’s first parliament
+Logberg, the site of the world's first parliament

 Öxarárfoss